-- 2. Payment service providers shall ensure that the transaction monitoring mechanisms take into account, at a minimum, each of the following risk-based factors: - (a) lists of compromised or stolen authentication elements; - (b) the amount of each payment transaction; - (c) known fraud scenarios in the provision of payment services; - (d) signs of malware infection in any sessions of the authentication procedure.
+2. Payment service providers shall ensure that the transaction monitoring mechanisms take into account, at a minimum, each of the following risk-based factors:

+- (a) lists of compromised or stolen authentication elements; - (b) the amount of each payment transaction; - (c) known fraud scenarios in the provision of payment services; - (d) signs of malware infection in any sessions of the authentication procedure; - (e) in case the access device or the software is provided by the payment service provider, a log of the use of the access device or the software provided to the payment service user and the abnormal use of the access device or the software.

-Article 3 Review of the security measures
+Review of the security measures

-- 1. The implementation of the security measures referred to in Article 1 shall be documented, periodically tested, evaluated and audited by internal or statutory auditors in accordance with the applicable audit framework of the payment service provider. - 2.
-The period between the audit reviews referred to in paragraph 1 shall be determined taking into account the relevant accounting and statutory audit framework applicable to the payment service provider. - However, payment service providers that make use of the exemption referred to in Article 18 shall perform a statutory audit for the methodology, the model and the reported fraud rates at a minimum on a yearly basis. - 3.
-The audit review shall evaluate and report on the compliance of the payment service provider's security measures with the requirements set out in this Regulation.
+- 1. The implementation of the security measures referred to in Article 1 shall be documented, periodically tested, evaluated and audited in accordance with the applicable audit framework of the payment service provider by auditors with expertise in IT security and payments and operationally independent within or from the payment service provider in accordance with the applicable audit framework of the payment service provider. - 2.
+The period between the audit reviews referred to in paragraph 1 shall be determined taking into account the relevant accounting and statutory audit framework applicable to the payment service provider.

+However, payment service providers that make use of the exemption referred to in Article 17 shall perform an audit for the methodology, the model and the reported fraud rates at a minimum on a yearly basis.
+The auditor performing the audit shall have expertise in IT security and payments and be operationally independent within or from the payment service provider.
+During the first year of making use of the exemption under Article 17 and at least every three years thereafter, or more frequently at the competent authority's request, this audit shall be an external audit.

+3. The audit review shall evaluate and report on the compliance of the payment service provider's security measures with the requirements set out in this Regulation.